Teaching at a partner university in Europe - Erasmus+

-Erasmus+ is an exchange programme financed by the EU and makes it possible for you as a teacher to receive a grant to teach at another university within the Erasmus cooperation.
-Eligible countries are the 28 EU member states as well as Iceland, Lichtenstein, Norway, Macedonia and Turkey.
-A valid exchange agreement must exist with the receiving university.
+Erasmus+ is an exchange programme financed by the EU which enables employees at the University of Borås to receive a grant for developing skills at another university within the Erasmus cooperation.
+Eligible countries are the 28 EU member states as well as Iceland, Lichtenstein, Norway, Macedonia, and Turkey.
+There must be a valid exchange agreement with the receiving university.

 Mobility for staff – teaching assignment